Martin-Antonov/GTE-ng/README.md

 Run `> ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `> ng build --prod` command for a minified production build.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ##  Documentation
 You can read more information regarding the overall architecture of the project [here](http://test.logos.bg/docs).